The Alt Text Viewer

 About Blindness and Low Vision:

-Only 15-18% of legally blind people are totally blind.
-(SOURCE: Iowa Dept for the Blind)
+Only 15% of legally blind people are totally blind.
+That's 3 out of every 20.

 Blindness is a spectrum; people who have low vision have varying degrees of visual acuity.
 How they see at any given moment is influenced by the relative brightness of the world around them, time of day, room lighting, eye fatigue, and more.